 A Brooklyn native, Laila Player is pursuing a Bachelor of Science in Computer Science with a minor in Creative Writing at the University of San Francisco.
 She is passionate about IT education, creative writing, and the English language.
 At 14 years of age, she published a book of poetry, and she has gone on to win several writing competitions.

-Ariana Alvarez is an Ecuadorian-American pursuing a double major in computer science and international relations at New York University Shanghai.
+Ariana Alvarez is an Ecuadorian-American majoring in Computer Science with a minor in International Relations and Chinese language at New York University Shanghai.
 Born in Ecuador and raised in New York, Ariana is a native Spanish speaker, is proficient in Italian, and is studying French and Mandarin.
 She is the recipient of New York University’s Marc and Ruti Bell Public Service Award.

 Born in El Salvador, Matias Ayala is a first-generation American who served in the United States Marine Corps Infantry and was honorably discharged in 2019.
-He holds a bachelor’s degree in emergency medicine and worked as a paramedic for several years.
-He will earn a second bachelor’s degree in information technology in spring 2021, and begin a master’s degree program in cybersecurity at Fordham University in fall 2021.
+He holds a bachelor’s degree in emergency medicine and a second bachelor’s degree information technology and systems.
+As a FAIT Fellow, Matias is pursuing a master’s degree in cybersecurity at Fordham University.

 Armman Baghoomian, born and raised in Glendale, California, is a second-generation Armenian-American.
 He will earn his bachelor’s degree in information technology from Cal State Northridge in May of 2021 and will pursue a graduate degree in IT management from Cal State Fullerton in the fall.

 Born in Cuba and raised in Miami, FL, Juan Debesa is a recent graduate from Florida International University where he completed his undergraduate studies in History and International Relations.
 He is pursuing a Master of Science in Information & Communications Technology at the University of Denver, specializing in Information Systems and Cybersecurity.